manassarpatwar/WatchCarsLearn/README.md

 Cars learn using mutations of best car's neural network

 ## NEAT
 All cars use a fixed topology neural network.
 The cars cannot mutate new nodes and connections.
-The genetic algorithm does not implement crossover of two parents.
-It simple makes a clone of the brain of the best car.
+The genetic algorithm implements crossover of two parents, which produce all the new offsprings for the next generation.